 DLMs are markings for information where disclosure may be limited or prohibited by legislation, or where it may otherwise require special handling.
-As outlined in the Protective Security Policy Framework, IHPA is responsible for determining the appropriate protections to be applied to information bearing DLMs (except 'Sensitive: Cabinet'), whilst ensuring that the following principles of good information security practice are applied.
-The following four categories of DLM are used:
+As outlined in the Protective Security Policy Framework, IHPA is responsible for determining the appropriate protections to be applied to information bearing DLMs (other than 'Sensitive: Cabinet'), whilst ensuring that the principles of information security practice are applied.
+The following four categories of DLMs are used: